What are Construction Bonds?

 Here is our most popular advice on ways for you to find the cheapest rates on construction bonds (outside of our top-ten that we posted):

-Don’t just consider a single type of surety bond.
-Some bonds are based on credit rating while others are based on tangible net worth.
-Go ahead and consider an agency that won’t look into your credit rating: some surety bonds require you to put up your own personal credit rating as well as the finances of your business.
-Going into a surety bond agency that doesn’t require any of your credit rating, especially if you have a poor credit history, is important to reducing the cost of your construction bond rates.
+Construction Bond Types – Don’t just consider a single type of performance bond.
+Some performance bonds are based on credit rating while others are based on tangible net worth.
+Go ahead and consider an agency that won't look into your credit rating: some surety bonds require you to put up your own personal credit rating as well as the finances of your business.
+Going into a surety bond agency that doesn't require any of your credit rating, especially if you have a poor credit history, is important to reducing the cost of your construction bond rates.

 But be forewarned: if you have failed to deliver several construction projects or your business is experiencing some financial difficulty, there can be real problems when it comes to receiving a fair deal on construction bond rates.